will-fezz/node-red-remarkable-flow/README.md

 3. Import the flow into Node-RED
 4. Update folder names, server IPs, and authentication as needed
 5. Send an email with a book attached and one of the two subject lines to trigger the flow

-## 🛡 Security Note

-FileBrowser is configured with `FB_NOAUTH=true` in this example.
-If you're exposing this to the internet, please configure authentication and secure access.

 ## 🙌 Credits